 Cataract surgery is one of the safest of all surgical procedures.
 Most complications are not serious.
 They can include:

 - Swelling and inflammation.
-These can occur in the days or weeks following surgery.
-Although the risk is about 1%, this complication can be particularly harmful for people with existing uveitis (chronic inflammation in the eye, which can be due to various medical conditions).
+A small amount of inflammation in the area where the cataract surgery took place is common for a day or two after the surgery.
+Swelling and inflammation can occur elsewhere in the eye; although the risk is about 1%, this complication can be particularly harmful for people with a prior history of uveitis (chronic inflammation in the eye, which can be due to various medical conditions).

 - Retinal detachment.
-In rare cases, the retina at the rear of the eye can become detached.
+In rare cases, the retina at the rear of the eye can become detached from the inside of the eye.
+If this happens, it needs to be treated rapidly.

 - Infection.
-This is very rare (0.2%) but may be significant if it does develop.
+This is very rare (0.2%) but may be serious if it does develop.

 - Bleeding inside the eye.